gianlucamancini7/polyhack_flying_tapies/README.md

 ## Description
 This repository was crafted by Polycraft with love.

 The repository showcases the MVP built for the city of Hackwill's centralized API system managing all city's IOT devices control.
+The centralized system provides the fundation for a Smart City centralized API system which, if needed, can be scaled up effectively using this repository as a baseline.
 The centralized system has the following characteristics:

 - IOT devices communicate with the centralized server through websockets.
 - IOT devices' states are saved in system state which is saved in memory.